 1 tsp Mexican vanilla or 1 Tbsp coffee-flavored liqueur such as Kahlúa

-2. Line bottom of 9-inch cake pan (sides at least 1 1/2 in. tall) with parchment.
+2. Line bottom of 9-inch cake pan (sides at least 1 1/2 inches tall) with parchment.

 3. In large bowl over saucepan of simmering water (water shouldn't touch bottom of bowl), combine chocolate and butter.
 Stir occasionally just until chocolate is melted and mixture is smooth, about 8 minutes.
 Remove from over water and whisk in 1/3 cup chile purée, the egg yolks, vanilla, and flour until mixture is blended.